James Trafford: Bolton Wanderers

 Trafford signed on loan for Bolton Wanderers on 13 January 2022, until the end of the 2021–22 season.
 He kept four clean sheets in his first four games, the first time a goalkeeper had done so in Bolton's entire history.

 On 15 June 2022, Trafford rejoined Bolton on loan for a further season.
 In July 2022, he signed a new five-year contract with Manchester City.
 By October he was noted for his clean sheets, and Trafford broke Bolton's record for consecutive home clean sheets on 4 February, with the 1–0 win over Cheltenham Town being his eighth in a row.
 He was able to extend the record to nine, though was unable to have it reach double figures as on 25 February he conceded against Port Vale in a 2–1 win, the first time since 2 December.
 On 2 April, he started in the 2023 EFL Trophy final and kept a clean sheet in 4–0 win against Plymouth Argyle.
 Trafford's clean sheet in a 1–0 win against Shrewbury Town on 22 April was his 25th of the season, which broke the record for the most clean sheets by a Bolton goalkeeper in one season.
 He finished the season with a total of 26 clean sheets.
 He helped Bolton qualify for the play-offs, though they were defeated by Barnsley in the semi-finals.
 He was voted as Bolton's Young Player of the Year for the 2022–23 season, together with Conor Bradley.
 His performances during the season saw him named in the PFA Team of the Year for League One.
 He said his time at Bolton turned him from a "long, skinny boy" into a "long, skinny man".

+Since leaving Bolton, Trafford has consistently expressed his love for the club, going as far as to say "I am a Bolton fan, I love Bolton.
+Everyone in the club, I loved them."